zalky/cues/README.md

 ## Queue Metadata <a name="metadata"></a>

-Queues can be configured to automatically include metadata in messages.
-There are three metadata attributes `:q/t`, `:q/time`, and `:tx/t`:
+Queues can be configured to automatically add metadata to messages when they are persisted.

+There are three metadata attributes `:q/t`, `:q/time`, and `:tx/t`.
+Each of these is added to the body of the message under the root `:q/meta` attribute:

 ```clj
 (first (q/graph-messages g ::tx))